The Copenhagen Full-time MBA

 In addition to the triple-accreditation:

-The Copenhagen MBA is among the top 100 global programmes on the prestigious Financial Times Global MBA Ranking 2021.
-Copenhagen Business School is also ranked no 30 among European Business Schools in the 2020 Financial Times European Business School Ranking and no 64 globally in The Economist Which MBA ranking 2020.
-The Copenhagen MBA also features as no 24 globally in the 2020 QS MBA Ranking.
+Copenhagen Business School is ranked no. 26 among European Business Schools in the 2021 Financial Times European Business School Ranking and no 64 globally in The Economist Which MBA ranking 2021.
+The Copenhagen MBA also features as no. 24 globally in the 2022 QS MBA Ranking.

 In 2007, CBS became the first university in Denmark to receive the accreditation from the AMBA, underlining its international credibility and status.
 The number of MBA qualifications available worldwide is now in the thousands, but only a small percentage of these would achieve accreditation if they were submitted to AMBA’s rigorous international criteria.
 Accreditation by the Association of MBAs identifies programmes as the best there is.
 In a crowded and complex market, the AMBA accreditation provides a reliable list of meticulously tested programmes and ensures that students' investments are rewarded with the finest business education available. www.associationofmbas.com/